Table of Contents:

 Privacy in crypto is an ongoing major theme, shaping innovations and driving discussions in the ecosystem.
 With this in mind, it’s only natural to wonder: is Bitcoin traceable, and to what degree?

-The idea that all cryptocurrencies are private is fairly attractive and a narrative that has been sold to newcomers countlessly.
+The idea that Bitcoin and other cryptocurrencies are private is a fairly attractive narrative that has been sold to newcomers countlessly.
 After all, who would not want full control over their information and guaranteed coin security?

 Why blockchain anonymity is (for the most part) a myth